 We kindly ask you to send us all the application documents in one mail (or delivery through regular post).
 If, e.g., your TSP is not ready (and signed by you and your supervisor), please wait with sending us the other reqested documents.

 After successful registration and approval, you will receive a Letter of Acceptance, including further instructions about payment of the yearly fee, VUnet-ID, and registration for online courses.
 Your membership will be activated only after payment of the fee.
+You will also receive an invitation to register to Hora Finita, our PhD registration system.

 If you have any (technical or practical) questions about Hora Finita, please contact: